rb1193/developer-log/Design/security.md

 - Uuid3 is name-based (i.e. will always return the same UUID if name is the same) and md5 hashed
 - Uuid4 is cryptographically random
 - Uuid5 is name-based and SHA-1 hashed

+To filter on encrypted data, create a hashed column of the data and search using a hash of the input value.
+Only works for `=` operations.